dortania/OpenCore-Install-Guide/config-laptop.plist/coffee-lake.md

 * **ReleaseUsbOwnership**: YES
   * Releases USB controller from firmware driver, needed for when your firmware doesn't support EHCI/XHCI Handoff.
 Most laptops have garbage firmwares so we'll need this as well
+* **DisableSecurityPolicy**: NO
+  * Disables platform security policy in firmware, recommended for buggy firmwares where disabling Secure Boot does not allow 3rd party firmware drivers to load.
+  * If running a Microsoft Surface device, recommended to enable this option

 * **RequestBootVarRouting**: YES
   * Redirects AptioMemoryFix from `EFI_GLOBAL_VARIABLE_GUID` to `OC_VENDOR_VARIABLE_GUID`.
 Needed for when firmware tries to delete boot entries and is recommended to be enabled on all systems for correct update installation, Startup Disk control panel functioning, etc.